Hike the best of the Appalachian Trail in a spirited Overland group.

 Your Overland leaders will take care of you.
 They want this to be the best two weeks of your summer—maybe even your entire year.
 They will support and encourage you, guide and teach you.
 Every step of the way.

-From the top of Mount Washington we’ll look back proudly on all we have accomplished.
+From the top of Mount Washington, we’ll look back proudly on all we have accomplished.
 But the Appalachian Trail Challenge is more than just hiking.
-It’s great hiking, for sure, and amazing beauty, certainly, but just as importantly it’s about fun and friendship, about sharing something you enjoy doing with others in a spirited, enthusiastic, positive Overland group.
+It’s great hiking, sure, and amazing beauty, certainly, but just as importantly it’s about fun and friendship, about sharing something you enjoy doing with others in a spirited, enthusiastic, positive Overland group.

 Days 1-3: Trip Start & Moosilauke